cusma/algonim/README.md

 4. Close Bet Escrow Accounts claiming the betting rewards;

 ### AlgoNim match's status
-Each player can check the current match's status with `algonim.py play`.
+Each player can check the current match's status with `algonim.py status`.

 **Input**
 ```bash